NashedShahRoni22/Bumrungrad/README.md

 Task To do:
-1. Clinic & Center at land page
+1. Health Screening Package Select
 2. Visa Processing